 Next task on the list is to address the lighting in your small room.
 Pinsky knows that bad lighting can make a cramped space feel even smaller.
 The fix? ”Light curtains and a floor lamp that projects up into the ceiling,” she says.
 This will allow natural light to illuminate areas that may otherwise feel ignored, while the floor lamp can pool an ambient vibe after dark.

 Now that you have a gleaming closet, consider where else storage can be useful.
-Furniture with hidden drawers can be a game-changer when stowing away seasonal clothing, or extra linens.
+Furniture with hidden drawers can be a game-changer when stowing away seasonal items.